STEP-BY-STEP INSTRUCTION ON FILLING IN N-400

 - A member of the U.S. Armed Forces (or honorably discharged in the past six months) who served for a minimum of one year.

-As we have already noted, this is a long form, so don’t rush.
+As we have already noted, this is a long-form, so don’t rush.
 Be sure to use black ink to write your answers if you are completing this form in pen.
-If you make a mistake, do not try to erase it, cross it out or rewrite your answer; simply start over on a new form.
+If you make a mistake, do not try to erase it, cross it out, or rewrite your answer; simply start over on a new form.

 Be aware that some sections, especially Parts 5, 8, and 11, have limited space for your answers.
-If you additional room for your responses, you can use separate sheets of paper.
+If you have additional room for your responses, you can use separate sheets of paper.
 However, you must write your A-Number at the top of that paper, along with the Page, Part, and Item Number to which your answer refers.

 Now, To make sure that you understand each section, let’s review each step one by one:

-Part 1
+Part 1.

 This is where you should write your Alien Registration Number (A-Number) and select the box that best applies to your qualifications for U.S. citizenship.